marceloch2/spacedevrc/README.md

 # STRUCTURE OF THE PROJECT

 As a test app, I've decided to not use a boilerplate like Igniter and many other CLI to generate all the config.
-Using the default React Native CLI to Bootstrap the project and configuring Jest, Typescript, StyledComponents, Navigator, State Management, and Detox shows an understanding of an RC App development end-to-end lifecycle.
+Using the default React Native CLI to Bootstrap the project and configuring Jest, Typescript, StyledComponents, Navigator, State Management, and Detox shows an understanding of an RN App development end-to-end lifecycle.

 # Style